-This link will connect students to YoungMoney.com.
-Using the links on this website can provide college students with useful information to help them stay out of debt and manage their money successfully.
-This site also includes stories about scams and difficulties faced by other young adults.
+This link will connect students to Credit Card insider.
+Using the links on this website can provide college students with useful information on the responsible use of credit and making informed decisions when selecting a credit card.

 Homepage for Longwood's Student Health and Wellness Center.
 Here students can find information about SHWC events and find information about the services available to students through Student Health.

-Homepage for Longwood's Counseling Center where students can find information about making an appointment, the services offered, cost, staff, and learning outcomes.
+Homepage for Longwood's Counseling and Psychological Services where students can find information about making an appointment, the services offered, cost, staff, and learning outcomes.

 Contains strategies to minimize stress; however, it does not provide possible solutions for the ways they suggest you use to reduce stress.

 Introduction To Student Services